BrynCooke/fluent-json/README.md

 fluent-json
 ===========

-A java fluent builder for Google Gson
+A fluent builder for Google Gson

 Copyright 2013 Bryn Cooke